 My recent trip, on the other hand, took place in August 2019.
 On this trip, I was travelling with a friend and we were travelling from Delhi to Chitkul by bus.

 So yea, if you’re planning for a similar trip — whether self-driving or travelling by bus — and are looking for more personal tips, this travel blog is for you.

-If you are driving, I suggest you bifurcated and take Chail to Shimla route during your journey.
-This is a comparatively more scenic route than the one that bypasses Chail and takes you straight from Delhi to Shimla and further (sing the national highways).
+If you are driving from Delhi to Chitkul, I suggest you bifurcate and take Chail to Shimla route.
+This is a more scenic route than the one that Google suggests — from Delhi to Shimla to Chitkul.

 You may also be interested in reading my Delhi to Manali blog as Manali is another popular destination people travel in Himachal Pradesh.
 For a destination in Uttarakhand, read my Delhi to Munsiyari blog.
 If, however, you are interested in something much longer and want to explore all of India in one drive, read my Delhi to Bangalore road trip blog.